All posts

 • Dry skin

-If you experience any of these symptoms, it's important to consult your doctor for further evaluation and to get a diagnosis.
-Diagnosis of hypothyroidism will typically include a physical exam, blood work and imaging tests.
+If you experience any of these symptoms, it's important to consult your healthcare provider for further evaluation and to get a diagnosis.
+Diagnosis of hypothyroidism will typically include a physical exam, blood work, and imaging tests.
+Thyroid function tests and thyroid antibody tests are commonly used to assess your condition.

 Hyperthyroidism